TL;DR

 Business-only, IT often excluded |

-" A 2023 Forrester report noted that the low-code development platform market reached $13.2 billion by the end of 2023, with governance and integration depth cited as the top reasons enterprises chose low-code over no-code alternatives.
+A 2023 Forrester report noted the low-code development platform market reached 13.2 billion dollars by the end of 2023, with governance and integration depth cited as top reasons enterprises chose low-code over no-code alternatives.

-Organizations can automate repetitive processes quickly, improving efficiency and reducing manual errors across departments.
+Faster workflow automation.
+Teams automate repetitive processes quickly, reducing manual errors across departments.

-Low-code platforms, in particular, support enterprise-grade scalability while maintaining flexibility for customization and integration.
+Scalability with flexibility.
+Low-code in particular supports enterprise-grade scale while keeping room for customization and integration.

 The right tool often depends on the job, not just the team.
-Here is how low-code and no-code play out in practice across common enterprise scenarios:
+Here is how each plays out across common enterprise scenarios.

 |